wwarthen/RomWBW/Source/ReadMe.txt

 CPU board in your system and <cfg> is used to name the specific configuration so you can maintain multiple configurations.

-You will notice that there is initially one configuration file for each CPU platform with a name of "std".
+You will notice that there is generaly one configuration file for each CPU platform with a name of "std".
 For example, you there is a file called MK4_std.asm.
 This is the standard ("std") configuration for a Mark IV CPU board.